 sudo usermod -aG docker $USER

-Log out and back in for group changes to take effect.
-Then verify:
+Log out and reconnect for group changes to take effect.
+Verify installation:

 docker --version